patrickmmartin/errorcodeNX/article.md

 ```
     try
     {
-      // something that throws a typed_error<LibA::ePOR>
+      // something that throws a
+      // typed_error<LibA::ePOR>
-      // if LibA::ePOR is not a publically visible value,
+      // if LibA::ePOR is not a
+      // publically visible value,
-      // it is not possible to write a handler for that case only
+      // it is not possible to write
+      // a handler for that specific case
-      // nor throw one, except for the code owning that identity
+      // nor throw one, except for the
+      // code owning that identity
     }
     catch (typed_error<LibA::eBAR> &e)
     {